 How to Apply

 Applications and associated documents to complete your packet are only viable for one year from the date the application is submitted.
-Due to the Extended Learning rolling admissions process, qualified candidates may be notified at any time prior to Summer 2013.
+Due to the Extended Learning rolling admissions process, qualified candidates may be notified at any time prior to the start of the program.

 DO NOT apply to the University (through CSU Mentor) at this time.
 Please apply directly through Extended Learning.

-Once you have submitted your application online, you will be prompted to pay the non-refundable $25 program application fee.
+Once you have submitted your application, you will be prompted to pay the non-refundable $105 Application Fee.
 You should receive both an email confirming your application submission and your payment.

 Once you have completed the application, the additional requirements are as follows: